You might think that biases are a thing of the past, but while we've made improvements in the last century, there's still a long way to go.

-However, over time, while employees' cultural knowledge remained the same or increased, their attitudes regressed to what they were before the training occurred, according to the study.
+According to Bezrukova's 2016 study, diversity training has positive effects on employees' knowledge, attitudes, and behaviors of diverse groups, but while employees' cultural knowledge remained the same or increased, over time, their attitudes regressed to what they were before the training occurred.

 "The attitudes this training attempts to change are generally strong, emotion-driven and tied to our personal identities, and we found little evidence that long-term effects to them are sustainable," Bezrukova said.
 "However, when people are reminded of scenarios covered in training by their colleagues or even the media, they are able to retain or expand on the information they learned."